rsmith8/robot/README.md

 # Code useful for home robots
 * Motor controls and some sensor integration on the Arduino Nano.
-* * Rationale: they have large example sets, are pretty forgiving hardware, cheap, and already are on hand.
+    * Rationale: they have large example sets, are pretty forgiving hardware, cheap, and already are on hand.
 * Higher level and more complex logic will be handled through Python on the Raspberry Pi 4.
-* * Rationale: adequate guides and similar examples, relatively cheap, and are already on hand.
+    * Rationale: adequate guides and similar examples, relatively cheap, and are already on hand.
-* This code will be used with differential drive robots, that will share the same root code with special configurations being addressed as the time comes.
+* This code will be used with differential drive robots, that will share the same root code and much of its functionality, with special configurations being addressed as the time comes.

 ## To Do:
- * Pi safe shutdown button
+ * Pi safe shutdown button https://www.youtube.com/watch?v=fyHYSLbhLgU
- * Github on Pi's
+ * Setup Github on Pi's
- * Serial exchange from Pi to Arduino with heartbeats and watchdog
+ * Serial exchange from Pi to Arduino with heartbeats and watchdog  https://roboticsbackend.com/raspberry-pi-arduino-serial-communication/
  * Pi Status/Mode indicator LED
  * Camera functionality https://www.raspberrypi.com/documentation/computers/camera_software.html#rpicam-apps
  * Establish Modes through controller buttons